rodneymaiato/codingBlog/content/posts/how-to-add-google-analytics-to-a-hugo-site.md

 author: Rodney Maiato
 draft: false
 tags: ["google analytics","hugo"]
+description: "Unlock the power of data with Google Analytics on your Hugo site in under 5 minutes! 🚀📊 Follow these step-by-step instructions to seamlessly integrate tracking and gain valuable insights.
+Boost your site's performance with Hugo and Google Analytics magic! ✨💻 #Hugo #GoogleAnalytics #SEOBoost"
 ---

 Assuming you've already set up a Google Analytics account, here's how you add it to your Hugo site.
 (If not then, see this post for instructions.)